TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 ## Analysis

 1.)
 3D printed shelf
 The shelf that will be 3D printed by the team will be 10 in length, 10 in width and 5 in depth which will mounted to the wall <sup>2</sup> <sup>4</sup>.
 There will be a sliding door attached from the bottom while mounted on the wall to minimize visual distraction <sup>5</sup>.
+There are 14 holes in the design which are placed to allow for discrete wiring <sup>5</sup>.

 2.)
 Command strip details

 The command strips that will be used will be the command black picture hanging strip mixed pack which is sold through Amazon.
 There are 8 pairs of X-large strips in this pack which will hold 20 lbs.
 This will prevent damage to Tennessee Tech property while still allowing the physical mount to installed, which meets constraint (10).